Master's Programme in Astronomy

 - Late stages of stars, supernovae and gamma-ray bursts, 7.5 credits (AS7016)

 - Elective course, 7.5 credits

 Students starting an odd year (2021, 2023…) will instead take these courses during the second year.

 Autumn semester odd years (2021, 2023, ...):

 - Physics of the interstellar medium, 7.5 credits (AS7001)

 Students starting an even year (2022, 2024…) will instead take these courses during the second year.

 - Planet and star formation, 7.5 credits (AS7015)

-The degree project concludes the program, and gives you the opportunity to truly apply the skills you’ve gained to the field of your choice.
+In the spring semester, you will do a degree project; Degree project, 30 credits (AS9003).
+The project concludes the program, and gives you the opportunity to truly apply the skills you’ve gained to the field of your choice.
 Most of our students choose to do a project in one of our research groups, becoming part of the group and gaining first-hand experience with astrophysical research.
 For those aiming for a career in industry, the project can be done at a company or other government agency.